Hawaiʻi’s 100% clean energy future

 Archaeological Resources

-Literature Review and Field Investigation (LRFI) completed; Archaeological Inventory Survey (AIS) to be conducted
+Literature Review and Field Investigation (LRFI) completed.

 Cultural Resources